COVID-19: travel health notice for all travellers

 Armed conflict with Ukraine

 Some financial transactions, including those with Canadian major credit and ATM cards, are not possible.
-As a result, you may no longer be able to use your credit card for purchases within Russia or to withdraw cash at an ATM.
+As a result, you may not be able to use your credit card for purchases within Russia or to withdraw cash at an ATM.
 Availability of essential services may also be affected.

 Communications related to the current situation are scrutinized by local authorities.
 You may face heavy consequences if you discuss, share or publish information related to the Russian invasion of Ukraine.
 Foreign journalists and other media workers in Russia may also face considerable risks.